 Do you see the light at the end of the tunnel?
 Your undergrad career is coming to an end, and it’s time to start applying to med schools.
 Having done your research, you know where you’d like to apply.
 But what are med schools looking for in an applicant?

-Here are the lucky 13 things that the medical school adcoms want to see:
+Here are the 14 things that the medical school adcoms want to see:

 This is the second part of that magical duo (along with your GPA) referred to as your “stats.”
-The average MCAT score for students admitted to an MD program in the U.S. in 2016-2107 was between 508 and 509.
+The average MCAT score for students matriculating to an MD program in the U.S. in 2019-20 was 511.5.
 A stellar MCAT score is particularly important if your GPA is below 3.5.

 How do you get your MCAT up to this level?
 Practice, practice, practice!